DevOps-Represent/mcp-server-workshop/python/animal-rescue-mcp-server/part-1-instructions.md

-# 🐾 Part 1: MCP Server Workshop: Animal Rescue Edition (Python)
+# 🐾 Part 1: MCP Server Workshop: Animal Rescue Edition (Python with FastMCP)

 Welcome!
 In this workshop, we'll explore what an MCP server is, how it connects to AI models like Claude, and how to use tools and prompts to build a smart backend — all while helping match humans with adoptable pets 🐕🐍🐔

-You'll be using the **Python MCP SDK**, but don't worry — this workshop is about understanding **how MCP servers work**, not mastering every line of code.
+You'll be using the **fastMCP** framework, which makes building MCP servers simple and intuitive.
+Don't worry — this workshop is about understanding **how MCP servers work**, not mastering every line of code.

 ---